Foundations of regular variation on topological spaces: Continuous functions

 belongs to $\sC_0$, but does not belong to $\sC_{0,\text{loc}}$.
 While $\sC_{0,\text{loc}}\subset \sC_0$, it is not possible to refer directly to Proposition~\ref{prop:sub-ideal} in order to deduce the regular variation property on $\sC_{0,\text{loc}}$ from such a property on $\sC_0$, since the topologies of the uniform and locally uniform convergence differ.

-By \cite[Proposition~16.6]{kalle}, a sequence of random functions converges weakly in $\Cont_{\text{loc}}(\R)$ if and only if their restrictions on all compact sets of arguments weakly converge.
-Therefore, the regular variation property on $\Cont_{\text{loc}}(\R)$ with the ideal $\sC_{0,\text{loc}}$ amounts to checking that the restrictions on any compact interval are regularly varying, e.g., by applying Theorem~\ref{thr:C}.
+By \cite[Proposition~16.6]{kalle}, a sequence of random functions converges weakly in $\Cont_{\text{loc}}(\R)$ if and only if their restrictions to all compact sets weakly converge.
+Therefore, showing the regular variation on $\Cont_{\text{loc}}(\R)$ with the ideal $\sC_{0,\text{loc}}$ amounts to checking that the restrictions to any compact interval are regularly varying, for example, by applying Theorem~\ref{thr:C}.
+Let $\Gamma$ denote the directed set of all finite subsets of $\R$, ordered by inclusion.

 \begin{proposition} Let $\xi$ be a random element in $\Cont_{\text{loc}}(\R)$.
 Then